Financing a Dental Practice Acquisition

 Long before you apply for financing, get your own finances in order.
 This lays the foundation of qualifying for a loan with favorable terms.

-A strong credit score saves you money on interest rates and improves your chances of loan approval when buying a practice.
 Here are some key practices that can help you maintain a good score:

 With a good credit score, you can qualify for the best financing rates when taking out business loans or commercial real estate mortgages.
 That way, you get the most bang for your buck.